metatensor/metatensor/docs/src/core/overview.rst

 TensorMap
 ^^^^^^^^^

-The core type of metatensor is the :py:class:`TensorMap`: a high dimensional block-sparse tensor containing both data and metadata.
+The core type in metatensor is the :py:class:`TensorMap`: a high dimensional block-sparse tensor containing both data and metadata.
 A TensorMap contains a list of blocks (represented as :ref:`concept-TensorBlock`), each associated with a key; and the set of all keys is stored in a :ref:`concept-Labels` object.
-Both these building block for ``TensorMap`` are explained in more details below.
+Both these building blocks for a ``TensorMap`` are explained in more detail below.

 The keys can contain multiple dimensions (in the illustration below we have two dimensions named ``key_1`` and ``key_2``), and each entry in the keys has one